Academic Requirements and Courses

 A study of U.S. foreign policy and Latin America since the Monroe Doctrine.
 Attention is given to the interests of Latin American nations in their relationship with each other and with other areas of the world, with special emphasis on the post-World War II period.
 Prerequisite: Political Science 104 or permission of the instructor.

-The course seeks to expand student knowledge of important past political events and contemporary political issues related to the international relations of East Asia, including U.S.-East Asia relations; to introduce students to a new terminology based in international relations theory, including the contentiousness of some terms, major thinkers associated with these terms and theories, and how general international relations theory has been applied to the case of East Asia; and, to assist students in applying their new knowledge of terminology and theory to better understand past and contemporary political interactions in East Asia.
+The course seeks to expand student knowledge of important past political events and contemporary political issues related to the international relations of the Indo-Pacific region, including U.S relations with the region; to introduce students to a new terminology based in international relations theory, including the contentiousness of some terms, major thinkers associated with these terms and theories, and how general international relations theory has been applied to the Indo-Pacific region; and, to assist students in applying their new knowledge of terminology and theory to better understand past and contemporary political interactions in the region.
 Prerequisite: Political Science 104 or permission of the instructor.